Policy

 6. Policy Statement

-If it is determined that net institutional appropriation totals and/or budget account levels need to be adjusted, these can be entered by the institutions according to the attached Block Grant/Appropriation Type by fund.
+If it is determined that net institutional appropriation totals and/or budget account levels need to be adjusted, these can be entered by the institutions according to the Appropriation Structure.
+Budget amendments between different block grants are not allowed.
+However, budget amendments between funds within a specific block grant are allowable.

-Intra-institutional Budget Transfers
+B. Intra-institutional Budget Amendments

 Intra-institutional budget account shifts may be entered by staff at institutions, with the exception of GPR Salaries or Fringe Benefits.
 Institutions are not authorized to increase GPR Salaries or Fringe Benefits over their Annual Operating Budget balance.

-Inter-institutional Budget Transfers
+C. Inter-institutional Budget Amendments

-Reconciliation/Monitoring
+E. Reconciliation/Monitoring

-UW System Administration shall ensure full use of all GPR appropriations and will reconcile the appropriation budget accounts contained in the systemwide financial system with those of the State of Wisconsin accounting system.
+UWSA shall ensure full use of all GPR appropriations and will reconcile the appropriation budget accounts contained in the systemwide financial system with those of the State of Wisconsin accounting system.
 If necessary, allotment transfer requests will be initiated on a periodic basis, according to the reconciliation and projected trends in expenditure patterns.

 7. Related Documents

-SYS 308.A, Budget Transfer Process
+SYS 308.A, Budget Amendment Process

-Program Code and Definition Listing
+Function Code and Definition Listing

 UW System Annual Operating Budgets